 - If approved, a $250 fee must be paid to the ASPO treasurer before any survey can be sent to the membership.

-- All surveys must be online, and a link to the survey web page must be provided by the authors.
-ASPO suggests using surveymonkey.com for this - while there are free accounts available, a subscription for a month’s service with sufficent questions and responses is currently $24.
+- All surveys must be online, and a link to the survey web page must be provided by the authors prior to distribution.
+ASPO suggests using surveymonkey.com for this - while there are free accounts available, a subscription for a month’s service with sufficient questions and responses is currently $24

 - To minimize survey fatigue, the distribution will be set up so that only those individuals who did not respond to the initial survey request would get a subsequent email.
 Each survey can be distributed a maximum of 2 times.